-UK visa processing is a complex task – especially in 2018 and likely to continue to be so in 2019.
-Due to this, there can be many reasons for delays.
-The most common reason for delay is when there is a problem with your visa application or it is a very complex situation.
+UK visa processing is a complex task so there can be many reasons for delays.
+The most common reason for a delay is when there is a problem with your visa application or it is a very complex situation.
 In such situations, your visa application will not be processed within the normal, standard timeframe.
-The following are just some of the most common reasons why your visa application might be delayed:
+However, there are other delay reasons which can be anticipated - and resolved - in advance.

-Proper paperwork and related documents are a must for your visa application; all documentation should be complete and well organised.
-If you fail to provide proper paperwork – such as if your application contains errors or omissions – then you are asking for visa delays, as the Home Office representative will be forced to request that you fix these mistakes before the process continues.
-This can be easily avoided by checking through your application – even something as simple as a missing signature or blurry photograph can lead to processing delays.
+Proper paperwork and related documents are a must for your visa application.
+If you fail to provide proper paperwork – such as if your application contains errors or omissions – then you are asking for delays, as the Home Office representative will be forced to request that you fix these mistakes before the process continues and they make a final decision.

 If you were previously refused a UK visa or refused leave to enter the UK, deported, removed or were required to leave the UK in the past or faced conviction for any criminal offence, then there is a slim probability of you being granted a UK visa this time around.
 However, you will definitely face delays in such a situation if you are ultimately granted a visa.